rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 ### Introduction

-The article shows you how to recover of backups from partial deletion of your assets at Rackspace.
-Recovery from complete deletion is discussed at the end of this article in **Related comments**.
+The article shows you how to recover backups from partial deletion of your assets at Rackspace.
+The **Related comments** section at the end of this article discusses how to recover from complete asset deletion.

 Occasionally, bad actors attempt to destroy your cloud assets, such as files, websites, databases, and so on.
-This might be a foreign attacker that has managed to steal cloud account authentication info, or it might be a disgruntled employee with access to company assets, or any similar bad actor.
-Attacks like this might cripple or kill a company, and the ability to recover backups makes the difference between whether the company survives the attack or not.
+This might be a foreign attacker who stole cloud account authentication info, or it might be a disgruntled employee with access to company assets or any similar bad actor.
+Attacks likethis might cripple or kill a company, and the ability to recover backups makes the difference between whether the company survives the attack or not.

-**NOTE:** It should go without saying that you are responsible for protecting the credentials that allow access to their cloud assets.
-This article outlines a best effort to recover from the circumstance where those credentials were compromised.
+**NOTE:** It should go without saying that you are responsible for protecting the credentials that allow access to your cloud assets.
+This article outlines how to recover if your credentials were compromised.

 ### Symptoms of an attack